nfsi-canada/EarthquakeSeisToolsMATLAB/README_EarthquakeSeisToolsMATLAB.txt

 an initial estimate.
 It returns a best-fit hypocenter and 95% confidence intervals in each direction (E,N,Z).

+% --  hypoDD

+An implementation of the double-difference earthquake relocation method "hypoDD" by Waldhauser and Ellsworth (2000,BSSA).
+It also includes functions to read/write files related to running the original hypoDD software.

 % --  hypoTD

 Estimates earthquake hypocenters with pick-based and waveform-based